mtomko/jekyll-now/_posts/2017-07-28-Refactoring-With-Effects.md

 This lets us use a more diverse set of effect types, from [IO](https://typelevel.org/cats-effect/datatypes/io.html) to [Task](https://monix.io/docs/3x/eval/task.html), so we can execute our function in whatever asynchronous context we wish.
+This has the feel of a tagless final strategy (although we aren't worrying about describing interpreters here).

 Here we go: